Busch Gardens Tampa Bay: 1990–1999: Thrill additions and animal habitats

 The construction of the Wild Animal Kingdom prompted Busch Gardens to map out a competitive strategy for the coming years in preparation for its first direct competitor in the Florida theme park market.
 The Land of the Dragons opened on May 9, 1995, debuting on a 1.5 acre area featuring a large three-story tree house, miniature cars, a ferris wheel, and rope bridge.
-The dragon rethemed addition was done to update the area and was adopted from its sister park in Williamsburg.
+The dragon retheme was done to update the area and adopted from its sister park in Williamsburg.
 The success of Kumba prompted the park to file plans for an Egypt section in May that would include the park's fourth roller coaster, shopping, and a train station.
 Additional details of the Egypt land were revealed in August.
-Anheuser-Busch stated its intentions to close the brewery inside the Busch Gardens Tampa location on October 25.
+Anheuser-Busch stated it would close the brewery inside the Busch Gardens Tampa location on October 25.
 The plant on the Busch Gardens property had become the smallest brewery of the company's 13 and was slated to close down because of the decreased beer consumption and high per-barrel costs.
 The shutdown was part of an overall restructuring effort, with the 17 acre land transferred to the park.
 The Monstrous Mamba flat ride closed in the fall season.
 A safari upcharge attraction was opened to the public in November riding through the Serengeti Plain section.
 The park's brewery closed in December and was later demolished.

 The park began expanding its international marketing efforts in Brazil, Germany, and the United Kingdom in 1996.
 In addition, the park hosted another temporary Olympic village as a sponsor of the 1996 Summer Olympics.
 The Egypt section opened to guests on May 16, located in the south east portion of the park at the cost of $5 million.
 The section included a recreation of King Tut's tomb, a sand pit, Egyptian hieroglyphs structures, and the Bolliger & Mabillard inverted roller coaster, Montu.
 Montu was created at the cost of $10 million, opening as the world's longest and tallest inverted roller coaster.
 Busch Gardens entered a theme park partnership in June with SeaWorld Orlando, Universal Studios Florida, and Wet 'n Wild Orlando to compete with Disney.
 In the same month, the park considered the feasibility of a hotel, the latest effort since the 1980s.
-In October, park officials disclosed plans for a animal exhibit section at the cost of $20 million.
+In October, park officials disclosed plans for an animal exhibit section at the cost of $20 million.